 Endorsements and contributions are limited to candidates running for offices that serve Dallas County exclusively — no statewide races receive PAC funds or endorsements.
 The PAC also can contribute toward public health issues.
 Annual dues are voluntary and are $28.

 The purposes of HealthPAC are to:

 - Elect Dallas County Commissioners Court members, the Dallas County judge, District Court judges, and other local or countywide candidates who actively will support the healthcare industry of Dallas County and the patients it serves.

-- Strive for the improvement of government by encouraging and motivating physicians and others to take an active and effective role in governmental affairs.
+- Strive for the improvement of government by encouraging physicians and others to take an active and effective role in governmental affairs.

 - Encourage physicians and others to understand the nature and actions of their government as to important political records, office holders and candidates for public office.